Chapter 4.3 Managing Software Sources¶

 To install proprietary drivers use the Additional Drivers tab.
 Then press the check box to use the Using Driver Name radio button to input the proprietary driver for that checkbox.
 To not use proprietary drivers for something press the Do not use the device radio button.
 To apply these changes you will need internet access and will need to press the Apply Changes button.
 To revert back to your previous changes press the Revert button.

 To launch this part of the program directlywith the icon that looks like a circuit board with pins on thee bottom.

 Lubuntu ships with version 0.99.19 of Software Sources.

 To launch software properties from the menu you can.
 In Muon Package Manager .
 In Discover Software Center .
 From the command line run

-The icon for Software Sources looks like a blue circle with a white downward pointing arrow.
+The icon for Software Sources looks like a dark circle with three blue dots.

 tags:PPA, software, download, sources, release, update, Discover, Muon, security,